-5.1.3 Add one or more configurations to a profile
+5.1.3 AddConfiguration

 This operation adds one or more configurations to an existing media profile.
 If one of the configuration already exists in the media profile, it will be replaced.
 A device supporting the Media2 service shall support this command.